 SPIN Hawkesbury Pty Ltd., 'Hawkesbury Business Alliance Networking and Workshops': Hawkesbury Business Alliance will deliver 11 networking events and workshops in bushfire affected areas from Bilpin to St Albans.
 This will be an opportunity for locals to discuss personal and professional issues following the fires and other recent disasters.

-Winmalee Neighbourhood Centre, ‘Reintroducing Indigenous Fire Burning Practices', A series of 3 community events to introduce Indigenous fire management practices to the Macdonald Valley.
+Winmalee Neighbourhood Centre, ‘Reintroducing Indigenous Fire Burning Practices', A series of three community events to introduce Indigenous fire management practices to the Macdonald Valley.
 Events will include a launch, followed by demonstrations of Indigenous techniques on different types of Valley terrain and an end of project event.

 Winmalee Neighbourhood Centre, 'Connecting and Cultivating Culinary Communities', A series of community development cooking classes to bring people together and enhance overall wellbeing of community members through learning and sharing ideas.

 Winmalee Neighbourhood Centre, 'Connected', Connected is a one-day event targeting the populations of Newnes Junction, Bell, Dargan and Clarence.
 The event will showcase and celebrate community connectivity and resiliences, and contribute to the ongoing recovery of these communties.
 Activities will include stalls, workshops, an art and photography exhibition and an outdoor cinema.
+(Also in Blue Mountains).